idelovski/DynamicMenu/README.md

 Then I dragged all the needed files to it and built it.
 Well, after a while I noticed a ghost menu item.

-In the nib file, there so Close All item in the File menu, but when I look from the inside there is.
+In the nib file, there is no Close All item in the File menu, but when I look from the inside there is.

 So, the File menu has Close item and then Save, but...